akamai-developers/kuberay-gpu-llm-quickstart/README.md

 ![LKE Cluster Creation](screencasts/02-cluster-create.gif)

-## 4. Fetch Kubeconfig, install Nvidia Operator
+## 4. Fetch Kubeconfig, install NVIDIA Operator

 Wait for the cluster’s kubeconfig to be ready, and save it.